 - Additional documents may be requested by the Office of Financial Aid

-Financial aid awards during the academic year occur in two equal disbursements (Fall and Spring), and are released to the student's account once all requirements are completed.
+Financial aid awards during the academic year occur in two equal disbursements (fall and spring semesters), and are released to the student's account once all requirements are completed.
 The scheduled disbursements are credited a week prior to the start of each term or upon completion of financial aid requirements, whichever is later.
 Missing requirements may be reviewed through the financial aid tab in Esther.
 Additional disbursement information is available on the Office of Financial Aid website.

 Types of Financial Aid and Assistance